uiharness/uiharness/README.md

 ## Manual Start

-Or you can manually add the UIHarness.
-For the web (browser):
+Or manually add the UIHarness, for the web (browser):

 ```bash
 yarn add -D @uiharness/web